-Our medical team is made up of a number of consultants, speciality doctors, and GP assistants who are all specialists in palliative medicine and bring wide-ranging experience from both general practice and hospital medicine backgrounds.
+Our medical team is made up of a number of consultants, specialty doctors, and GP assistants who are all specialists in palliative medicine and bring wide-ranging experience from both general practice and hospital medicine backgrounds.

 As well as directly caring for patients, one of our other main roles is training junior doctors and medical students, who will form part of the team at any given time.
 The whole of team are skilled in assessing all symptoms, including wound management, mobility needs, specialist feeding requirements and bladder and bowel management.
 They are in constant communication regarding your care.

 Q: Will I be able to talk to people about my care?

 A: You will be seen by a doctor every weekday, and as required at weekends.
 They will discuss with you your plan of care, symptom management and any other worries or concerns you might have.

 Our specialist nurses will listen to your preferences for how you want your personal care managed and will write a personalised care plan specific for your needs.
 This can be altered if your needs change.
 Your comfort and wellbeing are our primary concern, and the team is available to you and your family at anytime, should you wish to discuss any issues, worries or concerns.

 Q: What other specialists might I be seen by?

 A: As part of the team we have specialist physiotherapists, occupational therapists and social workers who work with you.
 They consider the physical, psychological and social factors that influence you and aim to help you make the best of your abilities, by helping you to set realistic goals with regard to the things that are important to you.